Distributed optimization over time-varying directed graphs: Problem, Algorithm and Main Results

-However, our bounds also include the parameter $\delta$, which, as we will later see, is a measure of the imbalance of influences among the nodes.
-Time-varying directed regular networks are uniform in influence and will have $\delta=1$, so that $\delta$ will disappear from the bounds entirely; however, networks which are, in a sense to be specified, non-uniform will suffer a corresponding blow-up in the convergence time of the subgradient-push algorithm.
+Theorem~\ref{convrate} provides the rate at which $F \left( \widetilde \bz_i(t)\right)$ converges to $F^*$ for any $i$, which is expected.
+Specifically, it is standard for a distributed subgradient method to converge at the rate of $O( \ln t/\sqrt{t})$ with the constant depending on the subgradient-norm upper bounds $L_i$ and the initial conditions $\bx_i(0)$ \cite{Ram2010,Duchi2012}.
+Moreover, it is also standard for the convergence rate of the distributed methods over networks to depend on some measure of the connectivity of the directed graph sequence $G(1), G(2), \ldots$.
+Namely, here, the closeness of $\lambda$ to $1$ measures the speed at which the (connectivity) graph sequence $\{G(t)\}$ diffuses the information among the nodes over time. \aor{Additionally}, our rate results also include the parameter $\delta$, which is a measure of the imbalance of influences among the nodes, as we will later see.
+Time-varying directed regular networks are uniform in influence and will have $\delta=1$, so that $\delta$ will disappear from the bounds entirely; however, networks which have a row very close to zero, \aor{corresponding nodes which are only weakly influenced by all others, } will suffer a corresponding blow-up in the convergence time of the subgradient-push algorithm. \aor{Consequently, $\delta$ may be thought of as a measure of the uniformity of long-term influence among the nodes.}

-Moreover, we note that while the term $1/(\delta(1-\lambda))$ appearing in our bounds is bounded only exponentially as $n^{2nB}$ in the worst case, it need not be this large for every graph sequence; indeed, part (b) of Theorem~\ref{convrate} shows that for a class of time-varying directed graphs, $1/(\delta(1-\lambda))$ scales polynomially in $n$.
-Our work therefore motivates the question of obtaining effective bounds on consensus speed and imbalance of the influence in sequences of directed graphs.
-Finally, we remark that previous research \cite{AN2009, Ram2010, Duchi2012} has studied the case when the matrices $A(t)$ (defined in the statement of Theorem \ref{convrate}) are doubly stochastic; this occurs when the directed graph sequence $\{G(t)\}$ is regular, and in that case our polynomial bounds essentially match previously known results.
+Moreover, while the term $1/(\delta(1-\lambda))$ appearing in our rate estimate is bounded exponentially by $n^{2nB}$ in the worst case, the term need not be this large for every graph sequence.
+Indeed, Theorem~\ref{convrate} shows that for a class of time-varying regular directed graphs, $1/(\delta(1-\lambda))$ scales polynomially in $n$.
+Our work therefore motivates the search for effective bounds on consensus speed and the influence imbalances for time-varying directed graphs.
+Finally, we note that previous research \cite{AN2009, Ram2010, Duchi2012} has studied the case when the matrices $A(t)$ in~\eqref{eq:defA} are doubly stochastic, which occurs when the directed graph sequence $\{G(t)\}$ is regular.
+In this case, our polynomial bounds match the previously known results.

+\aor{We conclude by briefly summarizing the idea of the proofs as well as the organization of the remainder of this paper.
+As previously remarked, our protocol is a perturbation of the so-called ``push-sum'' protocol for averaging studied in \cite{benezit, dominguez, dobra-kempe}.
+We begin in Section \ref{sec:averaging} by showing that as a consequence of well-known facts about consensus protocols, such perturbed push-sum protocols are guaranteed to converge when the perturbations are well behaved (in a sense).
+In the subsequent Section \ref{sec:optim}, we interpret the subgradient-push algorithm as a special perturbation of the push-sum protocol and use the convergence results of Section \ref{sec:averaging} to show that, after a transient period, our subgradient-push algorithm begins to approximate a centralized subgradient scheme.
+Finally some simulations are performed in Section \ref{sec:simul} and conclusions are drawn in Section \ref{sec:concl}. }